davisp/python-spidermonkey/README.md

 There are quite a few compiler warnings about casting pointers that I haven't gone back and fixed yet, so kindly ignore them.
 Or get irritated enough to fix them for me. :D

-I recommend using develop for now so you can track progress.
-I'll be working on getting unicode support up and running in the near future.

 Basics
 ------